Transverse Surgery on Knots in Contact 3-Manifolds: Overtwisted Surgeries

 \begin{question} Is the tightness of surgeries on transverse knots in $S^3$ characterised by the contact class of the surgered manifold? \end{question}

 Given a Legendrian $L\subset \Mxi$, consider the core of the surgery torus $L^*$ in $(M_{tb(L)+1}(L),\xi_{(+1)}(L))$.
 This is naturally a Legendrian knot, and its contact framing agrees with the contact framing of $L$ in $\Mxi$.
 A single negative (resp.\ positive) stabilisation of $L^*$ gives us $L^*_-$ (resp.\ $L^*_+$).
-To work out the contact framing of $L^*_{\pm}$ measured by the meridian and contact framing of $L$, we pass to the Farey tessellation.
+To work out the contact framing of $L^*_{\pm}$ measured by the meridian and contact framing of $L$, we pass to the Farey graph.
+Indeed, although the Farey graph was described in Section~\ref{sec:construction} with reference to transverse knots in the binding of open books, the same operations can be used to describe the meridional slope and contact framing of Legendrian knots: a negative stabilisation of $L$ is operation (1), while contact $(+1)$-surgery (resp.\ $(-1)$-surgery) on $L$ correspond to operation (2) (resp.\ (3)), \textit{cf.\@} Proposition~\ref{prop:plusminus one surgery}.

 For $L$, we set $\infty$ to be the meridian slope (West's label), and $0$ to be the contact framing (East's label).
 Thus contact $(+1)$-surgery moves the label $1$ to West, and keeps East's label fixed.
-The labels of the points that in the standard labeling of the Farey tessellation that are labeled with integers (East, North, North-West, West-North-West, $\ldots$) are possible contact framings for the knot type of $L^*$.
-Since the contact framing of $L^*$ is $0$, and that label is at East, a stabilisation will take the next largest contact framing, which is at North.
+The labels of the points that in the standard labeling of the Farey graph that are labeled with integers (East, North, North-West, West-North-West, $\ldots$, South, South-West, West-South-West, $\ldots$) are possible contact framings for the knot type of $L^*$.
+Since the contact framing of $L^*$ is $0$, and that label is at East, a stabilisation will take the next largest contact framing (with respect to the new labeling), which is at North.
 This is labeled $\infty$, and hence it is the slope that corresponds to the meridian of $L$.

-Thus, the complement of a standard neighbourhood of $L^*_-$ (resp.\ $L^*_+$) with convex boundary is the manifold obtained from the complement of $L$ by attaching a negative (resp.\ positive) bypass to get to the meridian slope $\infty$.
+Thus, the complement of a standard neighbourhood of $L^*_-$ (resp.\ $L^*_+$) with convex boundary is the manifold obtained from the complement of $L$ by attaching a negative (resp.\ positive) bypass to get to the meridian slope $\infty$ as the slope of the dividing curves.
 We claim that if these sutured manifolds are overtwisted, then all positive contact surgeries on $L$ are overtwisted.
 This is because when performing positive contact surgery, the first step is to add a bypass layer to get to the meridian slope.
 This manifold embeds into the surgered manifold, thus if it is overtwisted, then so is the surgered manifold.
 If we can only show that the complement of a standard neighbourhood $L^*_-$ is overtwisted, then we can show that all inadmissible transverse surgeries are overtwisted (corresponding to negative bypass layers), but not all positive contact surgeries in general.